Bira/octopus-carnival/_drafts/wir-mm-4e-skull-lord.md

 in these encounters.
 If the PCs don't learn to destroy the skull lords first, they're gonna have a bad time.

 I like these things!
-They look badass and can be extremely dangerous.
+They look badass and can be quite dangerous.